 Making strategic acquisitions and business combinations has been a significant part of Mood's historical growth.
 We completed the acquisition of Technomedia in December 2012, ICI in October 2012, BIS in May 2012, DMX in March 2012, and Muzak in May 2011, with the expectation that these acquisitions would result in strategic benefits, economies of scale and synergies.
-These anticipated benefits, economies of scale and synergies will depend in part on whether the operations of Mood Media, Technomedia, ICI, BIS, DMX and Muzak can be integrated in an efficient and effective manner.
+We commenced a comprehensive integration and synergy program in the fourth quarter of 2013 and these integration activities are expected to continue throughout 2015.
+The anticipated benefits and synergies will depend on our ability to integrate our operations in an efficient and effective manner.
 It is possible that this may not occur as planned, or that the financial and other benefits may be less than anticipated.
 In addition, management believes that the integration will give rise to restructuring costs and charges, and these may be greater than currently anticipated.
 Furthermore, the contracts governing the Company's recent acquisitions do include, and the contracts governing the Company's future business combinations and/or acquisitions may include, post-closing purchase price adjustments that require it to make additional payments to the relevant selling party post-closing and such payments could be greater than anticipated.
-The integration of the Company's ERP systems presents a risk to the Company and requires resources to accomplish, including capital expenses and personal time.
+The integration of the Company's ERP systems presents a risk to the Company and requires resources to accomplish, including capital expenses and personnel time.

-Mood has been built via a series of acquisitions.
-Failure to properly integrate these acquisitions will leave the Company less able to operate as a consolidated whole and may lead to depressed revenue and margin performance.
+Additionally, failure to properly integrate these acquisitions will leave the Company less able to operate as a consolidated whole and may lead to depressed revenue and margin performance.
 This integration is ongoing and requires dedication and substantial management effort, time and resources which may divert management's focus and resources from other strategic opportunities and from operational matters during this process.
 The integration process may result in loss of key employees and the disruption of the ongoing business, customer and employee relationships that may adversely affect our ability to achieve the anticipated benefits of the acquisitions.
-Further, the operating results and financial condition of the Company could be materially adversely impacted by the focus on integration.
+Furthermore, the operating results and financial condition of the Company could be materially adversely impacted by the focus on integration.